klebgenomics/KlebNET-Metadata-Repository-Database/README.md

 The data are tabulated and stored as a tab-delimited text file (.tsv) that can be read and manipulated with common data analysis platforms such as Python and R, and can be imported into spreadsheet programs such as Microsoft Excel or Google Sheets (we recommend using the 'import data' function, where you can specify that the data are tab-delimited).

 Each row in the table represents a distinct whole genome sequence of a KpSC isolate.
 Column definitions are described in the [Klebsiella genome metadata scheme](https://github.com/klebgenomics/Klebsiella-genome-metadata).

+If you use the repository in your work please abide by the principles of the [PHA4GE Microbial Data Sharing Accord](https://pha4ge.org/wp-content/uploads/2024/03/PHA4GE_Microbial_Data_Sharing_Accord_v1.0.pdf), noting that clauses 2 and 7 are waived for only a subset of the data, in accordance with the data contributors' wishes.

 ## Contribute to the Repository